alechp/growbuildserve/content/blog/laf/index.md

 ---
-title: Image download automation.
-Why?
-How?
+title: Image download automation with Lingo & LAF
 date: "2019-04-23T11:41:26"
+description: Let's explore the normal flow of importing assets into a directory.
+After, let's look at how this could be improved.
 ---

 - What's the usual flow for getting graphics into an app folder?